 Quality refers to how good your design is, i.e., how well a design performs.
 Factors such as complexity, reliability, and yield determine the quality of your PCB.
 Complexity is often measured in terms of area for a given via count and has several components, including PCB tracks, soldering points, and so forth.
 To evaluate whether your PCB design is complex or not, you will need to determine what the average number is in a specified product type and assembly method your company will use.

 Some design errors are easy to spot, while others can be difficult to find.
 Therefore, the more functionality tests you perform on your PCB design, the better quality control you will have.
 It will lead to higher tolerance levels and ultimately reduce rework and production delays.
-By improving efficiency in PCB assembly, the number of order cycles (designs built into the final product) will decrease significantly.
+By improving efficiency in PCB manufacturing and assembly, the number of order cycles (designs built into the final product) will decrease significantly.
 This improves profitability for your company.

 There is a fixed cost per square inch for each quantity order (except for bulk orders).
 Therefore, the more units you order, the lower the cost per unit.